lucadegasperi/oauth2-server-laravel/docs/authorization-server/choosing-grant.md

 If you’ve ever signed into a website or application with your Twitter/Facebook/Google/(insert major Internet company here) account then you’ll have experienced using this grant.

 Essentially a user will click on a “sign in with Facebook” (or other <attr title=“Identity Provider”>IdP</attr>) and then be redirected from the application/website (the “client”) to the IdP authorization server.
-The user will then sign in to the IdP with their credentials, and then - if they haven’t already - authorise the client to allow it to use the user’s data (such as their name, email address, etc).
-If they authorise the request the user will be redirected back to the client with a token (called the authorization code) in the query string (e.g. `http://client.com/redirect?code=XYZ123`) which the client will capture and exchange for an access token in the background.
+The user will then sign in to the IdP with their credentials, and then - if they haven’t already - authorize the client to allow it to use the user’s data (such as their name, email address, etc).
+If they authorize the request the user will be redirected back to the client with a token (called the authorization code) in the query string (e.g. `http://client.com/redirect?code=XYZ123`) which the client will capture and exchange for an access token in the background.

 This grant is suitable where the resource owner is a user and they are using a client which allows a user to interact with a website in a browser.
 An obvious example is the client being another website, but desktop applications such as Spotify or Reeder use embedded browsers.